Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Causality for Trustworthy ML

 \textbf{Double Machine Learning (DML).} DML provides another causal approach by leveraging modern ML techniques for estimating high-dimensional nuisance parameters while preserving statistical guarantees in causal inference~\cite{chernozhukov2018double}.
 DML decomposes the estimation problem into two stages: (1) predicting confounders using ML models and (2) estimating the causal effect using residualized outcomes.

 \textbf{Causal Discovery.} Finally, ML can be leveraged for causal inference or to discover causal knowledge from observational data.
-For instance, methods for causal discovery use statistical patterns to infer causal relationships, with notable examples including~\cite{spirtes2000causation,shimizu2006linear,janzing2010causal,PetMooJanSch11, hauser2012gies,le2016fast}.
+For instance, methods for causal discovery use conditional independence, score, or noise asymmetry-based methods, to infer causal relationships, with notable examples including~\cite{spirtes2000causation,shimizu2006linear,janzing2010causal,PetMooJanSch11, hauser2012gies,le2016fast}.
+More recent methods leverage Deep Neural Networks (DNNs) in combination for causal discovery~\cite{nauta2019causal,bi2023large, goudet2017causal}.

-All of the above forms a causal ML cycle (\autoref{fig:causalAI}) in which ML is enhanced by causal knowledge, controlled by causal tools, and finally contributes to enriching scientific knowledge.
-We include a supplementary introduction to causality and causal ML in~\cref{app:causalpreliminaries,app:causalML}.